marygracemoesta/R-User-Guide/Databricks_Architecture_Overview/Customizing.md

 Note the path is `/databricks/rscripts/my-r-script.sh`.
 This is what we will add to the _Init Script_ path in the Advanced Options section of the cluster UI.

 #### Modifying Rprofile in RStudio
 Customizing your Rprofile is great way to enhance your R experience.
 You can recreate this experience on Databricks by leveraging an init script to modify your `Rprofile.site` file.
+Essentially you will pipe an R script into the `Rprofile.site` file, appending changes to it.  **Note:**  This will only work on RStudio, not in an R Notebook.

 As a prerequisite, upload a R file containing the modifications you'd like to make to DBFS.
 In this example the file is called `r_profile_changes.R`  Then run the following code in Databricks Notebook using Python:

 ```python
 %python